 - Reached out to inclusivity countries – INOGOV was involved in the 1st Turkish-German Frontiers of Social Science Symposium 2015 – “Changing Climate – Changing Lives”.

 - Sponsored a visiting fellowship.
 Nicole Schmidt – a PhD student at Heidelberg University – who spent time working with Professor Robbert Biesbroek at Wageningen.

-- Run another workshop entitled ‘Beyond experiments – understanding how climate governance experiments become embedded’.
+- Ran another workshop entitled ‘Beyond experiments – understanding how climate governance experiments become embedded’ in Brighton.

-- Opened up a new line of work, by running a third workshop on policy innovation and access to clean energy technology in developing countries.
+- Opened up a new line of work, by running a third workshop on policy innovation and access to clean energy technology in developing countries in Geneva.

-- Complete a review article on networked climate governance for Wiley Interdisciplinary Reviews: Change (WIRES).
+- Completed a review article on networked climate governance for Wiley Interdisciplinary Reviews: Change (WIRES).

-- Present INOGOV findings at academic events public events, such as the talk series “Heidelberg Bridge”.
+- Presented INOGOV findings at academic events public events, such as the talk series “Heidelberg Bridge”.

-- Produce a research brief exploring the connection between climate policy and health.
+- Produced a research brief exploring the connection between climate policy and health.

 Photo credit: Kay Kim/Flickr